-- 1. 30% of Monthly Adjusted Income; or
+- a.
+30% of Monthly Adjusted Income; or

-- 2. 10% of Monthly Income; or
+- b.
+10% of Monthly Income; or

-- 3. If the Household is receiving payments for welfare assistance from a public agency and a part of such payments, adjusted in accordance with the Household's actual housing costs, is specifically designated by such agency to meet those housing costs, the portion of such payments which is so designated.
+- c.
+If the Household is receiving payments for welfare assistance from a public agency and a part of such payments, adjusted in accordance with the Household's actual housing costs, is specifically designated by such agency to meet those housing costs, the portion of such payments which is so designated.

-Earned Income Exclusion
+3. Earned Income Exclusion